vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/14/_index.md

-for this reason the citations of those *mantras* are given below in duplicate, in order that they may be easily found in either work.—Here may be mentioned also the elaborate comments given in my *Sanskrit Reader*, pages 398-401, upon chapters 5, 7, and 8 of Āçvalāyana's Gṛhyasūtra, book i., which treat of the wedding customs and the wedding-service.⌋
+for this reason the citations of those *mantras* are given below in duplicate, in order that they may be easily found in either work.—Here may be mentioned also the elaborate comments given in my *Sanskrit Reader*, pages 398-401, upon chapters 5, 7, and 8 of Āśvalāyana's Gṛhyasūtra, book i., which treat of the wedding customs and the wedding-service.⌋

 ⌊*Division into anuvākas*.—This book is divided into two *anuvākas*, the first with 64 verses, and the second with 75.
-This division is confirmed by the Old Anukr. or *Pañcapaṭalikā* (as quoted at the end of each *anuvāka*), which says *ādyaḥ sāuryaç catuḥṣaṣṭiḥ* and *pañcasaptatir uttaraḥ*.
+This division is confirmed by the Old Anukr. or *Pañcapaṭalikā* (as quoted at the end of each *anuvāka*), which says *ādyaḥ sāuryaś catuḥṣaṣṭiḥ* and *pañcasaptatir uttaraḥ*.
 Here *ādyaḥ* and *uttaraḥ* doubtless refer to *anuvākaḥ* understood.
 It is also confirmed by AV. xix.
 23. 24.⌋